 - Log into the destination server via Remote Desktop and browse the sites through the RDP session.

 Testing your sites and applications is key to a successful migration.
 Only someone who has used your existing server can verify that everything is working as intended.
 During testing it is normal to experience some troubles.
 We will work with you to correct any issues.
-Simply reply to your migration ticket with steps to reproduce any problems you are seeing and will will do our best to correct those issues.
+Simply reply to your migration ticket with steps to reproduce any problems you are seeing and will do our best to correct those issues.

 Final Sync and IP Swap